Celayix Home » How to Become a Paperless Business

 Have you considered becoming a paperless business?
 We break down why & how you should consider it here, while also addressing the challenges that come with moving towards paperless processes.
 Celayix has helped companies remove paper from their scheduling, time and attendance, payroll and billing processes for over 20 years!

 The rapid advancement of digital technology has made it an unavoidable part of daily life in recent years.
-Advanced technology has revolutionized the way we work and simplified many aspects of our daily lives.
+Advanced technology has revolutionized how we work and simplified many aspects of our daily lives.
 At work, the impact of technology can be seen in the company’s structure, organization, and everyday operations and the growth of its relationships with employees, partners, and consumers.
 However, despite all the understanding, the implementation of moving away from paper has been challenging!
-This of course, can make it seem impossible to become a paperless business.
+This, of course, can make it seem impossible to become a paperless business.

 Based on a survey of employees done by eFileCabinet, the primary reason for businesses not moving away from paper in their business processes is the lack of management initiatives towards going paperless.
 The results from the survey pose an essential question to businesses: If employees are ready to go paperless, what’s stopping the business?
 As it turns out, there are some challenges to becoming a paperless business, which might be significantly costly.